Masaaki-75/freeseed/README.md

 - wandb==0.15.2  # optional
 - tqdm==4.65.0  # optional
 ```

-## Data Preparation
-The AAPM-Myo dataset can be downloaded from: [CT Clinical Innovation Center](https://ctcicblog.mayo.edu/2016-low-dose-ct-grand-challenge/)
-(or the [box link](https://aapm.app.box.com/s/eaw4jddb53keg1bptavvvd1sf4x3pe9h/folder/144594475090)).
-Please walk through `./datasets/process_aapm.ipynb` for more details on preparing the dataset.

-## Training & Inference
-Please check `train.sh` for training script (or `test.sh` for inference script) once the data is well prepared.
-Specify the dataset path and other setting in the script, and simply run it in the terminal.

-Notably, it is time-consuming to directly train sinogram-domain sub-network and image-domain sub-network of FreeSeed<sub>DUDO</sub> using a combination of loss functions simultaneously.
-A more efficient way, as in `dudo_trainer.py`, is to:
-- First, warm up the image-domain FreeNet first with image-domain losses (pixel loss and/or SeedNet loss) for a few epochs;
-- Then, jointly train the two sub-networks with dual-domain losses (pixel loss, sinogram loss, and Radon consistency loss) for the rest epochs.

 ## Other Notes
 We choose torch-radon toolbox because it processes tomography real fast!
 For those who have problems installing torch-radon toolbox: